UMass-Rescue/InterviewTranscriber/transcriber/README.md

-This repo is currently trancsriber audio file stored locally in a folder /audio.
+This repo transcribes audio files located in the 596e-backend Azure.
 There are a number of good wav files you can place in this folder for testing located here: https://www.uclass.psychol.ucl.ac.uk/Release2/Conversation/AudioOnly/wav/ .
 Update line 25 in server.py with the name of the file to see the transcription.